-The Tri-Cities Homelessness Policy Group has moved into an intent-to-award position with a service provider to serve as the region's Navigation Center.
+The Tri-Cities Homelessness Policy Group has moved into an intent-to-award position with BridgeHouse to serve as the region's Navigation Center.
 This program is projected to launch in 2023.
 Upon launch, the following impact metrics will be tracked and showcased: